-After you upgrade from a previous release, the output you see when you run the vxkeyless display command includes the previous release's vxkeyless keys.
-Each vxkeyless key name includes the suffix previous release version>.
-For example, DMP 6.0, or SFENT VR 5.1SP1, or VCS GCO 5.1.
+After you upgrade from a previous release, the output you see when you run the vxkeyless display command includes the previous release's vxkeyless keys. example, DMP 6.0, or SFENT VR 5.1SP1, or VCS GCO 5.1.
 During the upgrade process, the CPI installer prompts you to update the vxkeyless keys to the current release level.
-If you update the vxkeyless keys during the upgrade process, you Section
+If you update the vxkeyless keys during the upgrade process, you no longer see the previous release number> suffix after the keys are updated.